 Each morning and afternoon we provide the children with a healthy snack.
 The children are offered a piece of fresh fruit alongside the drink they bring in their water bottle from home.
 We aim to make snack time as independent as possible and encourage children to help themselves to snack and get their own water bottle.
-We ask for £1.50 per week (or 30p per day) towards snack and any ingredients if the children are baking.
-Snack money is collected on a termly basis via our school system Arbor.
-If your child is staying for lunch they have the option of staying for a school cooked lunch at £2.60 per day or they will need to bring a packed lunch from home.
-This should be brought in a lunchbox, which is clearly labelled with your child's name.
+We ask for £0.30) towards snack and any ingredients if the children are baking.
+Snack money is collected on a monthly basis via our school parent portal, Arbor.

+If your child is staying for lunch they can either bring in a packed lunch from home or have a hot meal provided by the school kitchen at the prevailing rate (currently £2.60).
+If you choose to provide a packed lunch, it should be brought in a lunchbox, which is clearly labelled with your child's name.
 Packed lunches should be healthy and we ask for no chocolate bars, sweets, fizzy drinks or glass bottles.
-We also request that due to allergies parents do not include nuts or foods containing nuts such as Nutella.
+We also request that due to allergies parents do not include nuts or foods containing nuts.